 • Childhood issues impacting the present

-The majority of my clients are women between the ages of 17 and 55.
-I also have some wonderful male clients.
+The majority of my clients are folks between the ages of 17 and 55.

 I welcome humans of all sexual orientations and the whole spectrum of genders.

-Many of my clients struggle with body image, eating disorders, the effects of weight stigma, anxiety and self worth.
+Many of my clients struggle with the impacts of trauma and micro-aggressions, anxiety and self worth.